drothrock97/soreSolutions/README.md

 The formMain.cs file is where all calculations and analyses occur.

 Simulation profiles are found in the MattressDevice.cs file.
+To use a simulation profile, set the input port as the profile name.
+SIM produces random values for all locations.
+SETSIM produces specified values in a square shape.
+BSIM produces a more anitomically relavent signal.

 To see changes reflected in the application, you must first build the solution.
 Afterwards, the application can be found in the SensingTexAPI>bin>Debug folder.